Back Bay West Walk

 - 7: Young Women’s Christian Association (YWCA) 140 Clarendon Street

 - The Boston Young Women’s Christian Association, the first in the nation, was founded in 1866 by upper middle-class Protestant women.
 Led by Pauline Durant (1832-1917) until 1905, the YWCA hoped to guide and guard the young rural women coming to the city to work.
 The YWCA provided them with lodging and employment assistance.
 By the early twentieth century, the YWCA had added a School of Domestic Science and a popular gymnasium.
 The young women whom they served began to take an active role in the organization’s management and established a busy club program.
 Confronting racism in the 1930s and 1940s, the YWCA integrated its branches and named Lucy Miller Mitchell (1899-2002) as the first board member of color in 1941.
-Mitchell, who became executive director of Associated Day Care Services of Metropolitan Boston, was a local and national pioneer in the development of standards for child care.The YWCA on Clarendon Street, with its popular swimming pool and increased residential facilities, was constructed in 1929.
+Mitchell, who became executive director of Associated Day Care Services of Metropolitan Boston, was a local and national pioneer in the development of standards for child care.The YWCA on Clarendon Street was constructed in 1929 and still hosts the organization to this day.
 It is now named for Melnea Cass (1896-1978), a leader in increasing educational and occupational opportunities for African Americans.
 Known as “The First Lady of Roxbury,” she was also a tireless activist for civil rights and a pioneer in the day care movement (see SE16).
-The YWCA supports training for non-traditional careers and runs a child care center.
-It also operates a transitional housing space and job training at Aswalos House in Dorchester.
-Most recently, in 1998, it participated in opening the nation’s first public housing facility for “grand families”—families consisting of grandparents raising their granchildren.
+During its 150 years in operation in Boston, the YWCA has supported training for non-traditional careers, operated a child care center, run a transitional housing space and job training at Aswalos House in Dorchester, and opened the nation’s first public housing facility for “grand families”—families consisting of grandparents raising their grandchildren.
+Today, YW Boston continues to work to eliminate racism and empower women through programs in community, including leadership development, facilitated dialogues between youth and police, community dialogues on race and ethnicity, and health education for women and girls.

 - 8: Rogers Building, Massachusetts Institute of Technology 501 Boylston Street